- Activity Level: low

 - Registered?: aca, akc

-Cavalier King Charles Spaniel Breed Profile
+Cavalier King Charles Spaniel Dog Breed Information

 The Cavalier King Charles Spaniel originated in the United Kingdom.
 They were first recognized by the AKC as a toy dog in 1945 and were fully recognized in 1995.
 This dog breed often confused with the English Toy Spaniel, which is called the King Charles Spaniel in the UK.
 While they share a similar history, they are not the same dog breed.
 The Cavalier King Charles Spaniel is slightly larger than the King Charles Spaniel with higher set ears, a flatter skull, and a longer muzzle.